EternityForest/pavillion/pavillion.md

 Arg str is simply an unterminated file path.
 Return an empty string if the file was deleted or did not exist.

 ### 14: List
 Arg str is a u16 followed by an unterminated filename.
-Return as many dir entries as possible starting at n.
+Return as many dir entries as possible starting at the nth entry.

 Entries are a filename, prefixed by a one byte typecode and separated by nulls.
 1=file, 2=dir.